oleganza/iovm2/README.txt

 TODO

-- state of vm2 interpretor: registers and the stack (pretty much the same as vm1's).
+- state of vm2 interpreter: registers and the stack (pretty much the same as vm1's).
 - primitive bytecode sequences (slot lookup, message perform, if, while, loop, return, break, continue, clone, arithmetics).
 - inlining heuristics: when to start bytecode recording, when to stop bytecode recording.
 - inline cache invalidation techniques: valid marker, complete guards, callbacks for invalidating callsites.